simokamaa/Sportskali/README.md

 start the json server using   <<json-server --watch db.json>>

-For backend laravel API setup Laravel in normal way i will give further guidelines or https://github.com/simokamaa/Sportskali.wiki.git
+For backend laravel API setup Laravel in normal way i will give further guidelines.Tap on Wiki in your headers